SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/foraging_patch.md

 | **ResetFeeder**      | `object`   | Trigger feeder reset.
 Any event passed to this `Subject` will trigger a feeder reset |

 #### Usage
-Create a `GroupWorkflow` and give it an appropriate name e.g. `"Patch1"`.
+Create a `GroupWorkflow` and give it an appropriate name, e.g. "Patch1".
 Inside, place an `UndergroundFeeder (Aeon.Foraging)` node, externalise all properties, and connect it to the `WorkflowOutput`:

 ![Aeon.Foraging.UndergroundFeeder](../../workflows/base-feeder.svg)